-In 2013, the rate of genital chlamydia decreased slightly to 264.6 (12,352 cases) per 100,000 population, however, the overall provincial trend has been a steady increase since 1998.
+In 2014, the rate of genital chlamydia increased to 288.4 per 100,000 population, continuing the overall provincial trend of a steady increase since 1998.

-- The highest rates were in Northeast, Northern Interior, Vancouver, and Northwest Health Service Delivery Areas. - Females continue to have higher rates of reported genital chlamydia infection compared to males. - The highest rates were among young adults (20-24 years for both genders) followed by both adolescents (15-19 years) and young adults (25-29 years). - In 2013, there were 57 extra-genital infections identified and 1 perinatally-acquired infection. - A decrease in lymphogranuloma venereum (LGV) was identified in 2013 although the number of LGV cases remains higher than historic levels.
+- The highest rates were in Vancouver, Northwest, and Northeast Health Service Delivery Areas. - Females continue to have higher rates of genital chlamydia infection compared to males. - The highest rates were among young adults aged 20-29 years followed by adolescents aged 15-19 years. - In 2014, there were 104 extra-genital infections identified and 1 perinatally-acquired infection. - An increase in lymphogranuloma venereum (LGV) was identified in 2014.
+The number of LGV cases remains higher than historic levels.
 All cases were among men who have sex with men, many of whom are co-infected with HIV.